 Pain And The Autonomic Nervous System

-Daily life is a constant interaction with people or situations that can be stressful.
+Daily life is constant interaction with people or situations that can be stressful.
 If we are ill-equipped in dealing with the stresses that we face our body goes into a fight-flight mode, which may be okay for a while.
 However, in polite society, or in the workplace these behaviors are not acceptable.
 The only way we can keep our boss happy is to grin and bear with it.
 Our freeze response gets activated when we feel that there is no way to fight the danger or escape we just have to accept our situation, there’s no hope.

 When we repress our true feelings, the unconscious mind does not accept this anomaly.
-This activates the autonomic nervous system (ANS), to sending a signal to our body that all is not okay up here.
-Pain is the body’s way of making us pay attention to the real problems.
+This activates the autonomic nervous system (ANS), to send a signal to our body that all is not okay up here.
+Pain is the body’s way of making us pay attention to real problems.
 Further, if we fail to take corrective action we could end with something more life-threatening.

 My Pain Experience

-As a sufferer of scoliosis, pain has been a constant in my life.
+As a sufferer of scoliosis, the pain has been a constant in my life.
 Looking back, I can trace the trajectory of my spinal misalignment.
 In response to my abuse which I had to emotionally suppress, my ANS sent signals in the form of back pain something is not okay, find a solution.